nostrocket/unconference/README.md

 # Unconference
-*the most efficient way ever to organize a conference*
+Mission: *the most efficient way ever to organize a conference*

 **Problem:** organizing conferences is not as easy as it could be